Gas Leak Repair in Jacksonville, Florida & Other Areas

 The branch lines in your house are connected to a network of drop lines that are connected to an appliance.
 Depending on the configuration of your gas pipes, a drop line may push natural gas in an upwards or downwards direction to your gas water heater, oven, or fireplace.
 Likewise, the branch lines may also be installed above or below your gas appliance.
 If you have a leak in a gas supply, branch, or drop line, give our team a call by phone at 904-217-5694 or book an appointment online.
 Fenwick Home Services offers gas line repair and installation services in Jacksonville and other areas of Florida.

 Gas Piping Materials

-The most widely used type of gas pipe in residential applications is black steel.
-This type of gas piping is typically assembled with steel or iron fittings.
-In other areas, you may notice the usage of galvanized steel beneath the flooring or walls in a house.
+Our technicians will determine the material of your gas pipes and will develop a solution to eliminate gas leaks in your living space.
 If you notice a natural gas leak in your home, give us a call by phone at 904-217-5694.
 Fenwick Home Services offers repair and installation services for brass, copper, and steel gas lines.

 What is the Average Lifespan of a Natural Gas Line?

 Although the gas lines in your home are durable, they feature a limited lifespan.
 To protect your family from a dangerous natural gas leak, it’s important to be familiar with the types of gas lines in your house.
 The average lifespan of galvanized steel gas pipes will range from 20 – 50 years depending on usage patterns and the climate in your area.

 Brass pipes are more durable when compared to galvanized steel pipes.
 Brass gas lines are engineered to last 50 or more years.
 The average lifespan of brass piping varies from 40 – 70 years.
 If you’re looking for a long term solution, we recommend investing in brass gas lines for your house.